chail/latent-composition/README.md

 ```

 - Download resources:
-	- we provide a script for downloading associated resources and pretrained models.
+	- we provide a script for downloading associated resources.
 Fetch these by running:
 ```bash
 bash resources/download_resources.sh
 ```